flagmantic/js-sdk/README.md

-# First Kind JS/TS SDK
+# Flagmantic JS/TS SDK

-This SDK facilitates using the client APIs provided by [First Kind Software](https://firstkindsoftware.com)
+This SDK facilitates using the client APIs provided by [Flagmantic](https://flagmantic.com)

 # Install
 ```sh